kaitj/nhp-dwiproc/README.md

 aims to provide flexible, reproducible workflows for various stages of processing (e.g. preprocessing, tractography, etc) across various acquisition protocols.

+> [!Important]
+> Dataset indexes generated with `nhp-dwiproc v0.1.x` are incompatible with the
+> latest development and release versions.

 <!-- Generalized workflow figure to be included here -->

 ## Requirements